E. Brooke Lee: Zoning advocacy

 Lee set up the first land-use and zoning system for Montgomery County.
 Lee strongly advocated for using zoning laws to plan suburban growth in the county.
 In 1916, Lee helped establish the Washington Suburban Sanitary Commission to control the development of regional water and sewer systems that were necessary for the county's growth.

 In the early 1920s, Lee began to purchase large tracts of farming land and founded the North Washington Realty Company to develop those properties as racially restricted suburban communities.
 These restrictive covenants forbid the purchase or reselling of these properties by people of "African descent" and remained in effect until 1948 when the Supreme Court in Shelley v.
 Kraemer ruled they were unenforceable.
 Lee continued to defend racially restrictive covenants well into the 1960s, claiming that "since law-enforced opening of homes and home communities is only aimed at White owned homes and White occupied communities, the law-enforced open housing statutes are Anti-White laws" in a letter to the Bethesda-Chevy Chase Advertiser in March, 1967.

-In December 1926, Lee proposed a tax on certain parts of Montgomery and Prince George counties in order to pay for street construction, lighting, garbage collection, and ash collection.
+In December 1926, Lee proposed a tax on certain parts of Montgomery and Prince George's counties in order to pay for street construction, lighting, garbage collection, and ash collection.

 In January 1927, Lee proposed the creation of the Maryland-National Capital Park and Planning Commission, led by three commissioners appointed by the governor.
 The commission was funded through tax revenue from residents in Montgomery and Prince George's counties.